Viraat (film)

-Viraat is a 2016 Indian Kannada-language action drama film directed by H. Vasu and written by M. S. Ramesh.
-The film, produced by C. Kalyan under Theja Cinemas banner, features Darshan as the lead protagonist whilst newcomers Vidhisha Srivatsav, Isha Chawla and Chaitra Chandranath play the female lead characters.
+Viraattt is a 2016 Indian Kannada-language action drama film directed by H. Vasu and written by M. S. Ramesh.
+The film, produced by C. Kalyan under Theja Cinemas banner, features Darshan in the lead role. whilst newcomers Vidhisha Srivatsav, Isha Chawla and Chaitra Chandranath play the female lead characters.
 P. Ravi Shankar, Suhasini Maniratnam and Sumalatha play crucial supporting roles.
-It was dubbed into Hindi under the same title Viraat.

-V. Harikrishna has composed the film's music and background score.
-The dialogues and screenplay is written by M. S. Ramesh.
+V. Harikrishna has composed the soundtrack and background score, while the dialogues and screenplay were written by M. S. Ramesh.

 The film which was earlier slated for a 2012 release underwent significant delays during the making due to the earlier producer and director tussles which ended up in the producer Sandesh Nagaraj walking out of the film.
-The film was eventually shelved and later was taken up by C.Kalyan, a Tollywood-based producer.
-The film finally released on 29 January 2016.
+The film was eventually shelved and later was taken up by C. Kalyan, a Tollywood-based producer.

+Viraattt was released on 29 January 2016, where it received mixed to negative reviews from critics and became a box-office bomb.

+Premise

+Viraattt Prasad is a business magnate who faces oppositions for his thermal power project from another business magnate Surendra Singh.
+Viraat's trouble also increases when three girls Keerthi, Spoorthi and Preethi falls in love with him, where he decides to test them in order to prove their love.